mpaldridge/mpaldridge.github.io/docs/math3015-lectures-prob.md

 $$

 Perhaps surprisingly, using just these three axioms, we can prove all the other rules that we know about probability, such as the "not" rule that $$\mathbb P(\text{not } A)=1-\mathbb P(A)$$ and the "or" rule for general events $$\mathbb P(A \cup B) = \mathbb P(A) + \mathbb P(B) - \mathbb P(A \cap B)$$.

+This marked the point from when probability theory could now be considered a proper branch of mathematics – just as legitimate as geometry or number theory – and not just a past-time that can be useful to help gamblers calculate their odds.
+I always find it surprising that the axioms of probability are less than 90 years old!

 There have been many other developments in recent probability that we don’t have space for here, particularly those inspired by applications in statistical physics and in finance.